hillerstorm/advent-of-code-2016/README.md

 ## Build Instructions

-Run the following commands from the root folder:
+Either run `elm-reactor` in the root folder and navigate to the appropriate `.elm`-file or run the following commands from the root folder:

 > elm-make day**X**/Part1.elm --output day**X**/part1.js